ladochitei-wb/storybook-test/README.md

 ### `npm start`
 to run the app; Open [localhost:3000](localhost:3000) in order to view the app in browser.

+For the moment there are 2 paths available:
+* / - loads Homepage from src/pages
+* /new-event - loads NewEvent from src/pages

 ### `npm run storybook`
 to start Storybook in development mode; Open [localhost:6006](localhost:6006)

 ## Documentation:
 * [https://storybook.js.org/](https://storybook.js.org/)